khaleedo/netflix_clone/README.md

 **Phase 7: Cleanup**

 1. **Cleanup AWS EC2 Instances:**
-    - Terminate AWS EC2 instances that are no longer needed.#   n e t f l i x _ c l o n e   
+    - Terminate AWS EC2 instances that are no longer needed.
- 